sdanko11/narcissistic_number_kata/README.md

 The Challenge:

-Your code must return true or false depending upon whether the given number is a Narcissistic number.
+Your code must return whether the given number is a Narcissistic number or it is not a Narcissistic number.

+Example:

+narcissistic?(153) returns "153 is narcissistic"

+narcissistic?(9999) returns "999 is not narcissistic"